Why Sammy Hagar Felt ‘I Never Said Goodbye’ Was His Last Solo LP

 When Sammy Hagar joined Van Halen in 1985, he still had some solo career business to finish.
-So the Red Rocker recruited none other than Eddie Van Halen to play bass on what was expected to be his last solo album, I Never Said Goodbye, which was released in June 1987.
+So the Red Rocker recruited none other than Eddie Van Halen to play bass on what was expected to be his last solo album, I Never Said Goodbye, which was released on June 23, 1987.

 Hagar decided to join Van Halen hot off the success of his 1984 solo album VOA and the anti-speed limit anthem "I Can't Drive 55," which had finally helped make the long-climbing, hard-working veteran an arena headliner all over the country.